 Courses normally meet for three class hours a week for one term (these are 3 creditcourses whose numbers end in "3.0").
-Some courses have required supervised labs per week (e.g., CSE1020 3.0 and CSE1030 3.0).
+Some courses have required one-hour labs per week (e.g., CSE1020 3.0 and CSE1030 3.0).
 Catalogue numbers are assigned to the labs rather than the lectures and students use the REM to enrol by selecting an appropriate lab.
-Other courses have a similar registration system and lab requirements, but the associated labs are of sufficient duration per week to entail a 4.0-credit weight for the course (e.g., CSE2021, 3201, 3215 and 3451 are "4.0-credit courses").
+Other courses have a similar registration system and lab requirements, but the associated labs are three hours per week, which entails a 4.0 weight for the course (e.g., CSE 2021, 3201, 3215 and 3451 are "4.0 courses").
 Some of the 3.0 courses at the 2000 and 3000 levels have optional tutorials.
-All CSE courses put heavy demands on the student's time by requiring the completion of take-home assignments or projects.
+All CSE courses put heavy demands on the student's time by requiring the completion of takehome assignments or projects.